 The most significant driver in this budget is the staffing requirement to build capacity, services, and programs in our local schools to decrease the percentage of students served outside of the regular environment (i.e. private day and residential placements).
 Resources are being directed toward the creation of services and programs that focus on increased achievement and positive outcomes for students with disabilities as we continue to provide each child with a disability a free and appropriate public education in their least restrictive setting.
 The majority of resources continue to be used to support efforts to address the increasing number of children with disabilities in the division.
 Resources will be expended on individuals with expertise to support teachers and administration in the school communities who serve children with disabilities.
 This translates not only into having the appropriate and proportionate amount of staffing in the buildings in terms of teachers, but also additional resources (i.e. teaching, autism and behavior assistants, behavior specialists, related services like speech pathologists, occupational and physical therapists and psychologists) in place and available to build capacity of staff in order comply with federal law (provide each child with a program that ensures meaningful educational benefit).
-The services funded through the comprehensive special education program are meant to enable the division to provide specialized instruction and services for children with disabilities, and, in the end, provides meaningful educational benefit to each and every child served.
+The services funded through the comprehensive special education program are meant to enable the division to provide specialized instruction and services for children with disabilities that is compliant in terms of laws and regulations, increases achievement and positive outcomes for students with disabilities, and, in the end, provides meaningful educational benefit to each and every child served.